 Pay all partnership liabilities.

 Distribute remaining cash to partners in accordance with their capital balances.
 This assumes the capital balances are on the credit side.
-If one or more partners’ capital balances is on the debit side, the remaining cash cannot be distributed until the partners with the debit balances have had their debit balances zeroed out.
+If any partners’ capital balances are on the debit side, the remaining cash cannot be distributed until the partners with the debit balances have had their debit balances zeroed out.
 The method for doing this may be found below.

-However, before step four (4) can be completed, you have to check to see if any partner has a debit balance in his capital account.
-If he does, this condition is known as a capital deficiency and must be resolved before ANY cash can be distributed to any partner.
+However, before step four can be completed, you have to check to see if any partner has a debit balance in his capital account.
+If he does, this condition is known as a capital deficiency and must be resolved before any cash can be distributed to any partner.

 Resolving the capital deficiency depends on how the partner with the deficiency intends to correct it.